belle2/basf2/online_book/fundamentals/hep_analyses.rst

     Now all together we will have 1 trillion events from the detector.
 We have to simulate the same amount of events.
 And reconstruct both.

-    That leads to 5 trillion seconds of CPU time or 1.4 trillion CPU hours and would require 160 thousand CPUs and cost 35 million dollars.
+    That leads to 5 trillion seconds of CPU time or 1.4 billion CPU hours and would require 160 thousand CPUs and cost 35 million dollars.

-    This is of course a very rough estimate: The 1/2 seconds assumption for simulation/reconstruction is very very rought.
+    This is of course a very rough estimate: The 1 and 2 seconds assumption for simulation and reconstruction is very very rough.
+The time also differs slightly for different event types.
 CPUs or the software might get faster and we will not have this amount of data very quickly.
 Also the CPU price is sure to change or be negotiable.
 Nevertheless, Computing cost will always be a major driving factor.

     One of the consequences will be that we cannot produce that much MC so for some event types we will only be able have a fraction of the amount of